elastic/elastic-charts/packages/charts/src/chart_types/xy_chart/renderer/canvas/animations/README.md

 # Animation in charts

-This directory contains shared logic for implementing animations throught charts canvas render methods.
+This directory contains shared logic for implementing animations throughout charts canvas render methods.

 ## Animating a value

-Currently this animation framework only targets animation or tweening of a specific value that is mapped to a provided `prop` string to identify the given value.
+Currently this animation framework only targets animation or tweening of a specific value that is mapped to a provided `key` string to identify the given value.

 ### Setup